M. W. Barley: Career

 Barley retired from the university in 1974, but remained academically active, being prominent in local and national heritage bodies and trusts, and campaigning on conservation issues.
 Having suffered serious illness for some years, Barley nonetheless remained correcting proofs and preparing his autobiography for publication until just before his death.

 Barley's most valuable contribution to folklore is his seminal work on Plough Monday folk plays; from the 1930s through to the 1950s, he collected material, partly from or through members of his evening classes, with some work conducted for local periodicals and the BBC.
-Barley's research material on the Plough Monday plays, along with other papers relating to his archaeological work, is held in the archives of the University of Nottingham in its manuscripts and special collections.
+His research material on the Plough Monday plays, along with other papers relating to his archaeological work, is held in the archives of the University of Nottingham in its manuscripts and special collections.
 Historic England hold a collection of Barley’s photographs and, photographs attributed to him are also held in the Conway Library, whose archive, of primarily architectural images, is in the process of being digitised as part of the wider Courtauld Connects project.